mben-dz/Delphi_UDP_AutoDiscovery/README.md

 2. No loops or retries – client sends once, server replies once.

-3. Pre-bound ports – server always replies on 22049, no guessing ephemeral ports.
+3. Pre-bound ports – server always replies on `22049`, no guessing ephemeral ports or you could make the port random as explained Above.

 4. Thread-safe async processing – logs and UI updates don’t block networking.

-5. Bound to the real LAN adapter – avoids binding to virtual adapters (e.g. VirtualBox).
+5. Bound to the real LAN adapter – avoids binding to virtual adapters (e.g. VirtualBox) using TIdIPWatch or GStack WILL NOT HELP YOU HERE !!..

 🖥 Demo Setup